-Today, an apartment isn’t just a place for shelter; it also defines a resident’s lifestyle and personality.
+Today, an apartment isn’t just a place for shelter — it also defines a resident’s lifestyle and personality.
 We live in an era where personalization means everything, and the resident experience is no exception.

 As a multifamily property owner or manager, you must remain vigilant in retaining residents year after year.
 Move-outs mean the loss of rent and higher operating costs, which will inevitably hurt your building’s NOI.
-This guide will give you insights on why the resident experience matters so much and how to improve resident quality of life.
+This guide will give you insights on why the resident experience matters so much and how to improve your residents’ quality of life.

 Navigate this guide:

-- What is resident experience?
+- What is resident experience in multifamily?